MaciejGrochowski93/Grocery/README.md

 shop transactions with Products.

 ## Getting Started
-In order to execute the application, you need to turn on some SQL connection like XAMPP.
+In order to execute the application, you need to turn on some SQL connection or XAMPP.

 ## Log in/Register
 After starting, you can use credentials: "user/user", "admin/admin",